Active Updated

 Public Works Committee

-4. The proposal described charging property owners per linear foot for city-performed clearing, with possible add-on charges and extra penalties for repeat violations.
+4. The proposal described charging property owners per linear foot for city-performed sidewalk clearing, with possible add-on charges and extra penalties for repeat violations.

 Public Works Committee